gis-ops/tutorials/valhalla/Valhalla_configure_use_local.md

 "status": "Bad Request"
 }
 ```
-It is most possible that you didn't change the coordinates for the `curl request` to ones that are inside your chosen OSM extract.
+It is most likely that you didn't change the coordinates for the `curl request` to ones that are inside your chosen OSM extract.
 Consider adjusting them and running the `curl command` again.

-## 7. Valhalla examples
+## 5. Valhalla examples
 Now that Valhalla is running successfully we can download and play around with the demo files, provided by Valhalla:

 ```bash